-- Comply with prevailing law and all of Lar España's internal codes of conduct. - Promote acceptance of Lar España's sustainability commitments in its business relationships. - Exercise tax responsibility. - Adopt responsible communication and transparency practices. - Take a zero-tolerance stance on any type of discrimination or behaviour that intimidates or offends others' human rights.
+- Comply with prevailing law and all of Lar España's internal codes of conduct. - Promote acceptance of Lar España's sustainability commitments in its business relationships. - Exercise tax responsibility. - Adopt responsible communication and transparency practices.

 - Avoid market abuse, corruption and any form of illegal or fraudulent practice by means of preventative and corrective measures and responsible communication channels. - Conduct product selection and procurement processes that are free of any type of bias and based on transparency, objectivity and equity. - Embed ESG criteria permanently in principles guiding the operation of the Board of Directors. - Champion the promotion of and compliance with the SDGs and the 2030 Agenda.